-No extraction of Zn(II) occurred in the pH ranged of 2.5 to 6.0.
-In the pH region of 6.5 and 7.5, the amount of Zn(II) extracted abruptly increased from 10.4% to 97.6%.
-However, at pH \ge 8.0, the extraction of Zn(II) was of 99%.
+No extraction of Mn(II) occurred in the pH range 2.5 to 7.5.
+The maximum extraction of Mn(II) was 44% at pH 9.0.
+Further increases in the pH resulted in formation a precipitate.
+Ni(II) was not extracted in the pH range of 2.5 and 5.0.
+However, at pH values greater than 7.0, the % Ni(II) extracted started to increase reaching a maximum of 23.3% at pH 10.0.
+The extraction efficiency decreased with a further increasing pH.
+No extraction of Zn(II) occurred when the pH ranged from 2.5 to 6.0.
+In pH region of 6.5 and 7.5, the amount of Zn(II) extracted abruptly increased from 10.4% to 97.6%.
+However, at pH \geq 8.0, the extraction of Zn(II) was of 99%.

-Hirayama et al. carried out studies on the extraction behavior of divalent first row transition metals ions with N,N'-bis(2-hydroxyphenylmethyl)-N, N'-bis(2-pyridylm-ethyl)-1,2-ethanediamine (H2bbpen) and its derivatives [6].
-The extractions were closed to 100% for almost all metals except Cu(II) for which the extraction yield was 50%.
+Hirayama et al. carried out studies of extraction behavior of divalent first row transition metals ions with N,N'-bis(2-hydroxyphenylmethyl)-N,N'-bis(2-pyridylmethyl)-1,2-ethanediamine (H2bbpen) and its derivatives [6].
+The extractions are almost 100% for almost all metals except Cu(II) for which extraction yielding was 50%.
 Although the H2L ligand was not able to extract 100% of Mn(II) and Ni(II), it allowed extraction of 100% of Cu(II).
 Therefore, this H2L ligand containing the hydrophobic groups (tert-butyl) has potential use as a complexing agent for copper ions.

 The results showed that the H_2L ligand exhibited low extraction capacity for Mn(II) and Ni(II).
-However, it was able to extract nearly 100% of Cd(II), Cu(II) and Zn(II) at the optimum pH for each metal ion.
-The extraction of Cu(II) was greater for pH values lower than 6.0, suggesting a good selectivity for this ion, as confirmed through selectivity studies.
+However, it was able to extract nearly 100% of Cd(II), Cu(II) and Zn(II) at each metal ion optimum pH.
+The extraction of Cu(II) was superior for pH values lower than 6.0, suggesting a good selectivity for this ion, as confirmed through selectivity studies.